Rec (film series)

 Rec (stylized as [•REC]) is a Spanish supernatural zombie horror film franchise.
 The original 2007 film was shot in Barcelona, Spain and the title is an abbreviation of the word "record", as it appears on a video camera.

 The first Rec film was followed by three sequels; Rec 2 in 2009, Rec 3: Genesis in 2012, and Rec 4: Apocalypse in 2014 as the final installment in the franchise.
 Spanish company Filmax is responsible for the production of the REC franchise and released all four installments.

-The series lead protagonist, Ángela Vidal, is portrayed by actress Manuela Velasco in all the films except Rec 3: Genesis.
+The series lead protagonist, Ángela Vidal, is portrayed by actress Manuela Velasco in all the installments the character appears in (Rec 3: Genesis. being the exception).

 Actor Javier Botet portrays Tristana Medeiros, the series main antagonist.

 The first film was remade in the United States as the 2008 film Quarantine.
 Quarantine 2: Terminal was released in 2011.
 Although the sequel's plot picks up directly from where Quarantine leaves off, it is not a remake of Rec 2.
 Quarantine 2: Terminal takes the series in a completely different direction with its own rules and mythology different from those of the Rec series.